Noxtal/palindromicprimes/README.md

 print(palprimes.nthPalindromicPrime(10))
 ```

-Find the nearest palindromic prime to a number:
+Find the lowest nearest palindromic prime to a number:
 ```python
 import palindromicprimes as palprimes